cybercongress/cyb-ts/docs/scripting.md

 }
 ```

-User can do any transformation/mutation of content in pipeline, and return next result using helper functions
+User can do any transformation of the particle in pipeline

 ```
 // Update content
 return content_result("Transformed content")

-// Replace CID -> reapply new item return cid_result("Qm.....")
+// Replace CID -> re-apply new particle return cid_result("Qm.....")

-// Hide item from the UI
+// Hide item from UI
 return hide()

 // Keep it as is